 was introduced to yoga while vacationing with her family and immediately felt a connection.
 She fell in love with how she felt after practicing yoga.
 She felt strong, flexible, confident and compassionate toward herself and life.
 On her return she immediately began taking classes and began her journey towards her certification, which she earned in 2012.
 During this journey she explored different types of practices as well as other virtues provided by those practices.
 Fiona is certified in both Yoga and Sculpt Yoga.

-, RYT came to Yoga through asana practice at her fitness center, and got hooked on the transformative powers of this multi-faceted discipline that continues to enrich her life.
+, is E-RYT 500 hour certified through Yoga Alliance.
+She came to Yoga through asana practice at her fitness center, and got hooked on the transformative powers of this multi-faceted discipline that continues to enrich her life.
 She completed her teacher training with Vinyasa master Rolf Gates in 2009 and has been looking forward to every teaching opportunity since.
 Jenni celebrates how Yoga teaches us how to cultivate and then wisely and skillfully apply our energy, whether towards improving our downward dog, or scattering joy to all beings.
 Her asana practice emphasizes anchoring to the breath (and our sense of humor!), building strength and stability as a foundation for flexibility and expression, and the self-illumination attained through brave and honest reflection.
 The wise words of Rolf Gates, to do “a little yoga a lot”, instead of a lot of yoga every now and then, catapulted her personal practice and has become the foundation of her advice for all students.
 Breathe, Focus, Intention, Expression is her mantra.

 Julie Lomax found hot yoga in 2005 after moving back to the Chicago area.
 Knee and back pain forced her to stop running.
 Yoga not only provided a low impact workout, but actually alleviated the pain that had plagued her for many years.
 While initially a physical exercise, yoga became so much more.
 Yoga became an oasis where Julie could relax, rejuvenate, and refuel – physically, mentally, and spiritually.
 Besides alleviating the aches and pains, yoga has been instrumental in maintaining hormonal balance and dealing with depression.
 Julie has been on a journey to wholeness and wellness for nearly 10 years.
 Yoga teacher training was the next step in the path.
 Julie wholeheartedly believes something as amazing as yoga needs to be shared.
 She likes to set her students up for success by encouraging her students and providing the proper alignment for each posture, as well as explaining the benefits.
 Julie lives in Naperville with her husband and daughter.
 She can often be found walking or biking (sometimes even snowshoeing) at the Morton Arboretum.
 Julie is a 200 hour certified yoga teacher and has also received certifications to teach Yoga Sculpt and Yin Yoga.